 Staff has reviewed City regulations pertaining to transient merchants and recommends several ordinance amendments.
-In general, staff recommends that the City prohibit retail food and merchandise sales within the city from any vehicle, trailer, tent, or temporary structure or from any temporary location or place, with the exception of the exempted sales outlined in the "Synopsis."
+In general, staff recommends that the City prohibit retail food and merchandise sales within the city from any vehicle, trailer, tent, or temporary structure or from any temporary location or place, with the exception of the exempted sales outlined in the "Synopsis" of this communication.

 Under the new regulations, all transient merchants (regardless of the length of their property leases) would be required to obtain a license from the City Clerk.
-In addition to current application requirements, transient merchants also would be required to submit their application five business days prior to use and offer proof of IA retailer sales tax permit.
-The license would be valid for a maximum of three days at a cost of \$50.
+The license would be valid for a maximum of three consecutive days at a cost of \$50.
 At least ten days must elapse between the times when a parcel is used for the operation of a transient merchant.
 No transient merchant license would be issued for the operation of a transient merchant business on the same parcel within 10 days prior, nor 10 days after the time a transient merchant business is allowed to operate on the parcel under any license previously issued.
+In addition to current application requirements, transient merchants would be required to submit their application five business days prior to use and offer proof of Iowa retailer sales tax permit.
+Further, as directed by Council on January 28, 2008, by roll call 080-146, proof of an Iowa food establishment license would be necessary if the transient merchant intends to sell prepared food.

-Staff has made special provision for transient merchants who wish to operate during specific events that last more than three days.
+Staff has made special provisions for transient merchants who wish to operate during specific events that last more than three days.
 Basically, licensed vendors can operate for the duration of the Iowa State Fair and Drake Relays provided that they are at a location within one-half mile of the boundaries of the Iowa State Fairgrounds or the Drake University campus.
 Transient merchants may operate at the site of a major construction project (over \$5 million) during construction.
 Also, transient merchants would be allowed to operate during an event that Council has identified as one of state-wide or national interest and believes that the number of visitors to the event warrants the allowance of transient merchants.